ZoneMinder/zmeventnotification/README.md

 ## How do I install it?

+### Download the server script and its config file
-* [Download the server](https://raw.githubusercontent.com/pliablepixels/zmeventserver/master/zmeventnotification.pl) (its a simple perl file) and place it in the same place other ZM scripts are stored (example ``/usr/bin``).
+* [Download `zmeventnotification.pl`](https://raw.githubusercontent.com/pliablepixels/zmeventserver/master/zmeventnotification.pl) (its a simple perl file) and place it in the same place other ZM scripts are stored (example ``/usr/bin``).
 Make sure you do a `chmod a+x` on it.
-* Copy [`zmeventnotification.ini`](zmeventnotification.ini) to `/etc/zmeventnotification.ini` and edit the file to your liking.
+* [Download `zmeventnotification.ini`](https://raw.githubusercontent.com/pliablepixels/zmeventserver/master/zmeventnotification.ini) and edit the file to your liking.
 More details about various parts of the configuration will be throughout this document.
 * If you are behind a firewall, make sure you enable port `9000`, TCP, bi-directional (unless you changed the port in the code)
 * We now need to install a bunch of dependencies (as described below)

-### Installing Dependencies
+### Install Dependencies
 The following perl packages need to be added (these are for Ubuntu - if you are on a different OS, you'll have to figure out which packages are needed - I don't know what they might be)

 (**General note** - some users may face issues installing dependencies via `perl -MCPAN -e "Module::Name"`.
 If so, its usually more reliable to get into the CPAN shell and install it from the shell as a 2 step process.
 You'd do that using `sudo perl -MCPAN -e shell` and then whilst inside the shell, `install Module::Name`)